EliSchleifer/ha-emporia-vue/README.md

 # Emporia Vue Home Assistant Integration

 Reads data from the Emporia Vue energy monitor.
-Automatically create devices foe each channel and sensors for monthly, daily, and per-minute utilization.
+Automatically create devices for each channel and sensors for monthly, daily, and per-minute utilization.

 Note: This project is not associated with or endorsed by Emporia Energy.